vtexdocs/help-center-content/docs/known-issues/en/ui-automatically-changes-the-selected-sla-when-the-seller-has-scheduled-pickup-and-item-is-not-in-the-first-position.md

 ---
-title: UI automatically changes the selected SLA when the seller has scheduled pick-up and item is not in the first position
+title: 'UI automatically changes the selected SLA when the seller has scheduled pick-up and item is not in the first position'
 id: 7Jcp2B8YnlWXHNqU4W0VfC
 status: PUBLISHED
 createdAt: 2023-06-13T23:59:24.235Z